What do you do for work? What jobs are there that both pay you enough and give you enough flexibility and time off to travel?

 I'm not trying to impress anybody with my uncanny ability to read spreadsheets and write things down, although I get why that must sound impressive to you.

 At one point I was a moron like yourself, but then learned all the shit about claims from other people - and now I mention how I did it to others so they do the same.
-Whenever I hear about a fucked up vet that is struggling, yet they don't do any work towards submitting claims or getting any gibs - out of ignorance or laziness, I legit get upset and help them get a cut of the pie - because other people getting theirs isn't going to take away from mine.
+Whenever I hear about a fricked up vet that is struggling, yet they don't do any work towards submitting claims or getting any gibs - out of ignorance or laziness, I legit get upset and help them get a cut of the pie - because other people getting theirs isn't going to take away from mine.

 Right now you're too stupid to realize it, but when the time comes to get out and start making claims, you're going to be singing a different tune.
 Come back to the forum and ask for help, if the line is slow at the unemployment office I'll help you fill out your forms.
 No hard feelings.